OliveIsAWord/olea/docs/language_reference.md

 <expression> | <expression>
 ```

-These operations perform bitwise AND and OR respectively on two integer operands.
+These operations perform bitwise AND and OR respectively on two integer or boolean operands.

 ### Comparison Operators